TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **Note:**

-         with config.removeDefaultJS = external, the inlineJS is moved to external file.
+         With config.removeDefaultJS = external, the inlineJS is moved to an external file.

+         With config.minifyJS = 1 (removed in TYPO3 6.0) the inlineJS was
-         with config.minifyJS = 1, the jsInline will be minified as well.
+         minified as well.

    Default